LinusBleistein/LinusBleistein.github.io/index.md

 3. [Survival analysis](/survival.html).
 4. [Time series and longitudinal data](/ts.html).

+Check out the links for short introductions to each of these topics and suggested readings.

 ## Bio

 I'm expected to graduate from Ecole Normale Supérieure Ulm in fall 2021 in mathematics, computer science and economics.